- Via Christa

 Pride and Arrogance

 Pride is “inordinate self-esteem; an unreasonable conceit of one’s own superiority in talents, beauty, wealth, accomplishments, rank or elevation in office, which manifests itself in lofty airs, distance, reserve, and often in contempt of others; insolence; rude treatment of others.”
 In a positive vein, pride is also “generous elation of heart; a noble self-esteem springing from a consciousness of worth.”
-Pride (transitive verb) with a reciprocal pronoun means “to pride one’s self, to indulge pride; to take pride; to value one’s self; to gratify self-esteem.”—Webster’s American Dictionary
+Pride also means “to pride one’s self, to indulge pride; to take pride; to value one’s self; to gratify self-esteem.”–Webster’s American Dictionary

 Being proud is “having inordinate self-esteem; possessing a high or unreasonable conceit of one’s own excellence, either of body or mind.
 A man may be proud of his person, of his talents, of his accomplishments or of his achievements.
 He may be proud of any thing to which he bears some relation.
 He may be proud of his country, his government, or of whatever may, by association, gratify his esteem of himself.
 He may even be proud of his religion or of his church.
 He conceives that any thing excellent or valuable, in which he has a share, or to which he stands related, contributes to his own importance, and this conception exalts his opinion of himself.
 A proud person is also arrogant; haughty; supercilious.
 While pride is “a sense of one’s own proper dignity or value and self respect,” it also can be “arrogant or disdainful conduct or treatment, haughtiness, an excessively high opinion of one’s self, or conceit.”–Webster’s American Dictionary